nkl-kst/MMM-RBB-Weather/README.md

 ## Known issues

+### MagicMirror crashs after several hours
 The animated icons consume a high amount of memory, resulting in an Electron crash and therefore a black MagicMirror screen.
 If you experience this issue, please use static icons instead (as described in [Configuration options](#configuration-options)).
 Refer to [issue #16](https://github.com/nkl-kst/MMM-RBB-Weather/issues/16) for more information.

+### Suddenly no data
+There were some changes in the weather data in October 2020, primarly city IDs have changed.
+Please refer to the [table below](#city-ids) and get your city ID.

 ## Problems